Shrub disease protection begins with a comprehensive inspection of your landscape by one of our ISA certified arborists.

-Fire blight is caused by the bacteria Erwinia amylovora, over 130 members of the Rosaceae family are susceptible, including; apple and crabapple, cotoneaster, firethorn, hawthorn, mountain ash, and pear.
+Fire blight is caused by the bacteria Erwinia amylovora.
+Over 130 members of the Rosaceae family are susceptible, including; apple and crabapple, cotoneaster, firethorn, hawthorn, mountain ash, and pear.

-Needle, tip or twig blights occur on arborvitae, cypress and juniper species turning tips of twigs and ends of needles brown or grey.
+Needle, tip, or twig blights occur on many species of shrubs including arborvitae, cypress, and juniper.
+They start by turning the tips of twigs and ends of needles brown or grey.
 Black, pimple-like fungal fruiting structures may develop on needle surfaces.

 These blights can be caused by fungi in the genera Phompsis, Diplodia or Coryneum.

 Leaf Spot causes small, irregular brown to black spots to appear on leaves, which will eventually drop prematurely.
 Lesions caused by Colletotrichum gloeosporioides are round, brown spots visible on both upper and lower surfaces of leaves.
 These fungal diseases may first appear as symptoms of winter desiccation.

 Powdery Mildew is a common fungal disease that creates a white, powdery appearance on leaves, stems, and buds.
 Infection often leads to leaf yellowing, premature leaf-drop, and slow growth.

 Pachysandra volutella blight targets Japanese pachysandra.
 The stems of an infected plant will darken and die.
 If conditions are particularly wet, orange/pink fungal spores will colonize the surface of dead stems.
 Brown and tan spots will develop on the leaves and eventually spread over the entire leaf.
 Concentric line patterns may be visible.